Facts about mountain gorillas.

 Gorilla trekking for the disabled.

 Gorilla trekking for the disabled and elderly is an activity done in only four African national parks and visitors are granted an average of an hour while in the presence of these giant primates.
-Gorilla trekking can be done by any person as long as they are physically fit and they have 15 years of age or above.
-Therefore, gorilla trekking for the disabled or gorilla trekking for the elderly can also be done the same way apart from allocating the visitors a gorilla group that is nearer to the park offices, while being on a sedan chair.
+Gorilla trekking can be done by any person as long as they are physically fit and they are 15 years of age or above.
+Therefore, gorilla trekking for the disabled or gorilla trekking for the elderly can also be done the same way apart from allocating the visitors to a gorilla group that is nearer to the park offices, while using a sedan chair.

 In order to do a gorilla trekking tour, travelers need to fly straight to Africa – in Rwanda, Uganda and D.R.
 Congo within the Virunga conservation area and Bwindi impenetrable national park.
 This volcanic massif runs across borders of these beautiful countries to visit one of the gorilla families in any of the gorilla national parks.
 A gorilla safari is considered to be the ultimate wildlife experience in Africa, making gorilla permits to be so expensive.